-Understanding the role of the complex microbial communities in health and disease requires investigation of the interactions among genes of the microbiota and host.
-Essential to such research is the ability to manipulate and define the microbiota, i.e., develop defined-flora and “humanized” animal models, which requires gnotobiotic technology.
-Transplantation of human microbiomes into gnotobiotic mice, and generation and study of gnotobiotic mice with defined microbiota provides a means to study disease links and health implications of differences identified from the microbiome analysis.
+A pilot CCC Microbiome/Gnotobiotic Shared Facility (MGSF) was started in February 2012 in response to the role that microbial pathogens play in metabolism and energetics that link obesity and cancer, which are major health concerns in the Cancer Center’s catchment area and the entire Southeast.
+Understanding the role of the microbiome in cancer requires investigation of the interactions among genes of the microbiota and host.
+Essential to such research is the ability to manipulate and define the microbiota, i.e., develop defined-flora and “humanized” animal models.
+Gnotobiotic mice transplantation provides a unique advantage to CCC investigators to study disease links and health implications of differences identified from the microbiome analysis (including metagenome analysis).

 Casey D. Morrow – Microbiome and Project planning, firstname.lastname@example.org

 Casey Weaver, Trenton Schoeb and Darrell O’Quinn – Gnotobiotics